Case study

 We take a multi-faceted approach to delivering on our space sustainability commitments, investing heavily in both European Space Agency (ESA) and national initiatives.
 Alongside debris removal and in-orbit servicing and manufacturing, we have teams working in areas such as space surveillance and tracking, regulation and standards, and, crucially, international cooperation.

-Through ESA, we are a major investor in the ClearSpace-1 mission to remove a piece of debris from orbit, planned for 2026.
-Through ESA’s Advanced Research in Telecommunications Systems (ARTES) programme, we have supported an initiative led by Astroscale and partnered with OneWeb, to remove a non-operational telecommunications satellite which may prove a hazard to future orbital operations (set for launch in 2026).
-We are also lead nation on the important ESA space weather monitoring mission, Vigil.
+Through ESA’s space safety programme, we are a major investor in the ClearSpace-1 mission to remove a piece of debris from orbit, and lead nation on the important space weather monitoring mission, Vigil.
+Through ESA’s Advanced Research in Telecommunications Systems (ARTES) programme, we have supported an initiative led by Astroscale and partnered with OneWeb, to remove a non-operational telecommunications satellite which may prove a hazard to future orbital operations.

 Space surveillance and tracking